AdobeDocs/uix/src/pages/guides/creating-project-in-dev-console/index.md

 ![Choose your profile](create-project-3.png)

-3. Make sure you are in a proper organization (a switcher in the right top corner).
+3. Make sure you are in a proper organization (a switcher is in the right top corner).

 ![Check organization](create-project-4.png)